haleykim227/cs31/README.md

 # cs31
-projects from CS31 at UCLA, fall quarter of 2018
+These are an accumulation of all my projects from CS31 at UCLA, taught by Professor Smallberg during Fall Quarter of 2018.